-Tentative schedule for the courses of the XXXVI cycle
+Tentative schedule for the courses of the XXXVII cycle

->

-> Each course includes a final test to certify the knowledge and skills acquired by the students.
+Each course includes a final test to certify the knowledge and skills acquired by the students.

 Math and Computer Science Courses